The AEC, or ASEAN Economic Community, will arrive in December of 2015. At least, everyone says it will.

 Protectionism Won’t Disappear

 One requirement which all members must meet is that ASEAN nationals must be able to own at least 70% of any company in the region.

-Approximately one and a half years before the AEC’s implementation, Singapore, Malaysia, and Cambodia were the only nations which met this obligation.
+Approximately one and a half years before the AEC’s implementation, Singapore, Malaysia, and Cambodia are the only nations which meet this obligation.
 The rest do not even allow foreigners to hold a majority stake.